 NATURAL COSMETICS CERTIFICATIONS & EU COSMETIC LABELLING REGULATIONS

-WHAT IS A NATURAL, ORGANIC COSMETIC THAT RESPECTS THE ENVIRONMENT?
+WHAT IS A NATURAL, ORGANIC COSMETICS THAT RESPECTS THE ENVIRONMENT?

 Legally, there is no definition of what constitutes a “natural cosmetic.”
 There are no guidelines specifying which substances a product should or should not contain and at what concentration.
 Additionally, there is no standard method for validating “green” cosmetics.